Emmanuel Mayuka: Southampton

 On 28 August 2012, he joined Premier League side Southampton on a five-year deal for an undisclosed fee, reported to be £3 million.
 He made his debut for Southampton against Manchester United at St. Mary's Stadium on 2 September 2012, coming on as a substitute.

 He appeared again as a substitute in a 4–1 victory over Aston Villa, winning a penalty for the fourth goal.
 On 22 December 2012, he made his first start in a 1–0 loss at home to Sunderland before being substituted after 55 minutes.

 His only competitive goal for the club came in a 5–1 victory over Barnsley in the League Cup on 27 August 2013.

 On 2 September 2013, Mayuka joined Ligue 1 side Sochaux on a season-long loan deal.

 On 30 July 2015, manager Ronald Koeman confirmed that Mayuka 'had no future at Southampton', and he was removed from the first-team, having failed to score in any of his 16 league appearances for Southampton.

 Metz

 On 31 August 2015, Mayuka joined French club FC Metz of Ligue 2, signing a three-year deal.

 Zamalek

-On 15 January 2016, Mayuka joined Egyptian club Zamalek on three-and-a-half-year deal.
+On 15 January 2016, Mayuka joined Egyptian club Zamalek on a three-and-a-half-year deal.